ZiwenWan/libprotobuf-mutator/README.md

 For Baidu developers, if you have any questions, you can reach out to me on **Baidu-Hi**.

 ## Acknowledgement
-The libprotobuf-mutator for Apollo is forked from the Google open source [project](https://github.com/google/libprotobuf-mutator), and is provided under Apache Version 2.0 license.
+**libprotobuf-mutator for Apollo** is forked from the Google open source [project](https://github.com/google/libprotobuf-mutator), and is provided under Apache Version 2.0 license.